THREE TAPS: A GAME OF THRONES FAN-FICTION STORY

 She wished to avoid him for the day, and for the next day too.
 But it was impossible.
 He followed her everywhere, or she followed him everywhere, or somehow, he was always there.
 Neither mentioned the instance, and she was immensely grateful for that.
 But she could not stop her brain from mentioning it or rather, dwelling on it profusely.

 The same nagging fear that had presented itself on their wedding night had crept back up and apparently would not be ignored anymore.
 The decision was hers.
 She hated that.
 She loved it because it showed that he cared and because nothing would happen without her consent.
 And because she did not want to consummate the marriage.
 She didn’t think.
 Not now.
 Probably.
 But she hated it because she knew perfectly well that she would never, never actually bring herself to tell him that she wanted it.
-Even if she did, even if it was all she wanted, all she ever thought about, and she was burning with desire and needed him to touch her like she needed to breathe, even then, she would never say it.
+Even if she did, even if it was all she wanted, all she ever thought about, and she was burning with desire and needed him like she needed to breathe, even then, she would never say it.

 So, she would be eternally a virgin, and he would be eternally convinced that she was repulsed by him, and they would never have any children, and probably someone would kill them for that.